Very Very Important Plan for 10 Days Economics Class 12

 Revenue Receipts – are those receipts which neither creates any liabilities nor cause any reduction in assets .E.g. tax

-Revenue Expenditure - are those expenditure which neither leads to any creation of assets nor reduction of liability of the government.
+Revenue Expenditure - are those expenditures which neither leads to any creation of assets nor reduction of liability of the government.
 For example – Salaries and pensions

 Capital Receipts – are those receipts which either creates any liabilities or cause any reduction in assets.
 For example – borrowings and disinvestment

-Capital Expenditure - are those expenditure which either leads to any creation of assets or reduction of liabilities of the government.
+Capital Expenditure - are those expenditures which either leads to any creation of assets or reduction of liabilities of the government.
 For example – construction of schools and repayment of loan

 Direct Taxes – Taxes which are not shifted i.e., the incidence of taxes which falls on persons who pay them to the government are direct taxes.
 For example – income tax, wealth tax etc.